connorakey/qr-code-generator/README.md

 ## FAQ

+#### My users automatically get directed to localhost when the front end is used

+To change the destination URL you must change the URL in configuration.json to your domain / ip

 #### How do  I change the ports of the front end and backend?

 To change the ports enter the configuration.json and change the backend/front end ports to your desire, then enter backend.js and change the backend port.